 In the Central Appalachian region, energy and natural resources present a range of potential economic and community development opportunities, as well as complex challenges.
 The two sectors are inextricably linked.
 As the region faces continued decline of its traditional industries, communities are seeking strategies that will facilitate a just economic transition through responsibly managed natural resources, widespread energy efficiency, and renewable energy.

-The Energy & Natural Resources Working Group (ENRWG) is exploring these opportunities and challenges in the region and has released a report from its first learning meeting.
+The Energy & Natural Resources Group (ENRG) is exploring these opportunities and challenges in the region and has released a report from its first learning meeting.
 Click here to download the report.